SansGuidon/bookmarks/README.md

 * [Software Engineering Radio](http://www.se-radio.net/) - The Podcast for Professional Software Developers
 * [O'Reilly Media](https://www.oreilly.com/ideas) - Ideas | What's on the radar
 * [dev-books](http://www.dev-books.com/) - top of most mentioned books on stackoverflow
-* [hellerve/programming-talks](https://github.com/hellerve/programming-talks) - Awesome & Interesting Talks concerning Programming
+* [hellerve/programming-talks](https://github.com/helle* [Worse is better](https://en.wikipedia.org/wiki/Worse_is_better) - It is the subjective idea that quality does not necessarily increase with functionality—that there is a point where less functionality ("worse") is a preferable option ("better") in terms of practicality and usability.
+Software that is limited, but simple to use, may be more appealing to the user and market than the reverse. rve/programming-talks) - Awesome & Interesting Talks concerning Programming
 * [Itamar Turner-Trauring](https://codewithoutrules.com/career/) - Get a better job ; articles about health & work life balance, programmer productivity, problem solving, etc.
 * [Simple Programmer](https://simpleprogrammer.com/) - Robert Whitcomb's Blog about soft skills + health & work-life balance for programmers
 * [programming is terrible](https://programmingisterrible.com/) - Blog of Thomas Figg (tef) | lessons learned from a life wasted